-In addition, we have robust programs and practices to identify and minimize potential workplace hazards and help our people lead healthy lifestyles at work, at home and in their community.
-In 2016, we were again acknowledged by the Waterloo Region Healthy Workplace Awards program, receiving their highest-level recognition.
+In addition, we have robust programs and practices to identify and minimize potential workplace hazards and help our people lead healthy lifestyles at work, at home, and in their community.
+We are acknowledged by the Waterloo Region Healthy Workplace Awards program, receiving their highest-level recognition.